epfl-ada/ada-2021-project-f-jab/README.md

 # Moviez - ADA project

 *OBS: Our milestone3 is located in the "main.ipynb".
 Everything in exploratory is data or just that, exploratory notebooks.*
+*Our data story can be found via this link: https://albertkjoller.github.io/QuotesNMovies/*

 ## Abstract